kjolley/BIGSdb_documentation/dbase_setup.rst

   * Comments about the field.
 These will be displayed in the field description plugin and as tooltips within the curation interface.

+* curate_only

+  * Set to 'yes' to hide field on an isolate information page in the standard interface.
+The field will be visible if the page is accessed via the curator's interface (version 1.10.0+).

 * default

   * Default value.
 This will be entered automatically in the web form but can